 macOS Sierra is Apple's latest update to its Mac desktop operating system software.
 It is available to download for free on the Mac App Store.
 In this article we explain how to download and install macOS Sierra on your Mac.
 We'll walk you through the install and update process, and guide you past the potential headaches and problems you may encounter.

 Before you perform any big update to your Mac you should back up your Mac and do some other housekeeping tasks.
 We strongly recommend you follow our tips for getting your Mac ready before you install macOS Sierra, you can read them below.
-[Jump to How to prepare your Mac for macOS Sierra]
+[Jump to How to prepare your Mac for macOS Sierra].

 At the very least you should create a back up.
 Luckily, Apple makes it easy to back up your Mac using Time Machine, so there is no excuse not to create a Time Machine backup before installing macOS Sierra.
 We have this article about how to back up your Mac using Time Machine.
+We also advise that you make sure you are on a trusted network - so avoid downloading software in hotels and cafes or any public networks.

 How to install macOS Sierra on a Mac